Rennylex/multirobot_system_assign/ps2/report.md

             return 0
 ```

-Additionally, if the robots are too far from each other (larger than `DIS_LOWER`), we don't want them to seperate from each other, because they are already seperated enough.
+Additionally, if the robots are too far from each other (larger than `DIS_LOWER`), we don't want them to separate from each other, because they are already separated enough.